kelvinxue/pyxt/README.md

 ```

 ## Usage
-You can retrieve a specific market like so:
+You can retrieve a specific spot market like so:
 ```python
 from pyxt.spot import Spot
 ```